 Exam Structure at a Glance

 The B2 First exam consists of four papers (sometimes called “components”).
-Each paper tests a different language skill and contributes equally to your final score.
+Each paper tests a different language skill.
+Reading & Use of English carries 40% of your final score, while Writing, Listening, and Speaking each carry 20%.

 Let’s look at each paper in detail.